NHOrus/srwq-compilation/episode-11.md

 "Er... you have the wrong person."
 She says in the same accent and diction as the DC leader.
 "I...
 I just have one of those faces, I guess.
 Now if you'll excuse me, I have someone to find."
 She turns on her heel and jogs off without another word.

 Kai comes up to you.
 "If that's our Ryuune Zoldark, then I'm got three eyeballs under this patch.
-That must be the other version, they mentioned they were missing some of thier number.
+That must be the other version, they mentioned they were missing some of their number.
 We have to see what her story is!"

 ---
 ```